spiceFlowMatrix/NoonOnline/README.md

 dotnet publish -c Release
 ```

-# To run hosted applications (web apps) via docker image
+## To run hosted applications (web apps) via docker image

 [Here](https://www.whitehorses.nl/blog/running-angular-application-docker-dummies) you got the best explanation for running angular web app via docker image for angular apps.

 [Here](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container)
 you got the explanation and tutorial to run .net core app via docker image.

-# The full list of prerequisite infrastructure for the application and critical configuration guidelines for them.
+## The full list of prerequisite infrastructure for the application and critical configuration guidelines for them.

-## For angular web apps
+### For angular web apps
 There’s no prerequisite infrastructure for the  application

-The issue we might face in the future is sometimes if there’s a change in package.json we might have to add the new command in ci/cd for installing a new package due to that we have changed in package.json file.

-Because sometimes npm install failed to install the newly added package.

-And in the critical configuration, we have the auth0 variable which we are transforming from a local environment to a system environment.

-## For .Net Core app
+### For .Net Core app

-You need to take care that Nuget packages installed need to keep the same version for all class libraries.

-You need to make sure all class libraries need to build successfully.

-Need to provide Require environment variables to work without any errors.
+There’s no prerequisite infrastructure for the  application

-# The full list of system environment variables required to run the application in its target environment
+## The full list of system environment variables required to run the application in its target environment

 Enviroment Variable name| Porpose | Example Values
  --- | --- | ---